Read time: 5 minutes

 “Combining the optimal temperature with optimal weed size will give the best results possible,” he says.
 “The current common practice of applying clethodim to tillered ryegrass in the coldest months is not making the best use of this herbicide.”

-As a general rule of thumb, Group 1 [A] (fops), paraquat (Group 22 [L]) and glyphosate (Group 9 [M]) are more effective at lower temperatures while Group 1 [A] (dims), atrazine (Group 5 [C]) and glufosinate (Group 10 [N]) are more effective at higher temperatures.
+As a general rule of thumb, Group 1 (fops), paraquat (Group 22) and glyphosate (Group 9) are more effective at lower temperatures, while Group 1 (dims), atrazine (Group 5) and glufosinate (Group 10) are more effective at higher temperatures.
 However, weeds that are resistant to paraquat become less resistant in warmer temperatures.

 “The other implication of this research is the effect of ambient temperature on herbicide test results,” says Dr Preston.
 “Seed collected in winter and grown out in the glasshouse in summer will be tested for resistance in conditions that are not representative of field conditions when growers are next treating that weed species.
-The Quick-Test using whole plants overcomes this problem and improves the reliability of herbicide susceptibility testing.”
+The Quick-Test using whole plants overcomes this problem and improves the reliability of herbicide susceptibility testing.
+However, the Quick-Test can only be used to test for resistance to post-emergent herbicides.”

 Maximising herbicide efficacy is a key tactic in the WeedSmart Big 6 integrated weed management toolbox.

-How can I get the best performance out of clethodim?
+To get the best performance out of clethodim, avoid applying it during frosty periods.

-Twice as much clethodim is required to kill susceptible annual ryegrass if the product is applied after three days of frost.
+Twice as much clethodim is required to kill susceptible annual ryegrass if the product is applied following three days of frost.
 Even higher rates are required if the plants have resistance to clethodim.

 Planning to apply clethodim for grass control outside the coldest months of June and July, and avoiding night spraying in winter, will see better results in both resistant and susceptible populations, particularly in tillered plants.
 Clethodim is most active when temperatures are over 20 degrees C.

-Spraying glyphosate resistant barnyard grass at lower temperatures is more effective than under hotter conditions.
-If barnyard grass is tested for herbicide resistance during the cooler parts of the year it may appear susceptible to the field rate of glyphosate but then when this rate is applied to the population in summer there may be many survivors.
+Spraying glyphosate-resistant barnyard grass at lower temperatures is more effective than under hotter conditions.
+Also, if barnyard grass is tested for herbicide resistance during the cooler parts of the year, it may appear susceptible to the field rate of glyphosate.
+But then, when this rate is applied to the population in summer, there may be many survivors.

-When glyphosate is taken up rapidly it tends to limit its own translocation, which can mean that although symptoms may appear more rapidly in warmer temperatures, plant kill is less reliable.
+When glyphosate causes symptoms rapidly, it tends to limit its own translocation, which can mean that although symptoms may appear more rapidly in warmer temperatures, plant kill is less reliable.
+When using glyphosate under warmer conditions, it is important to get everything else correct: product choice, rate, weed size, and droplet size.
+Doing this will help overcome any negative effects of temperature.

 More resources